startling/small-linux/small_linux.md

 `qemu -kernel bzImage -hda boots.img -append "root=/dev/sda1 console=ttyS0" -nographic`

 Hopefully you'll be greeted with a thunderstorm of kernel activity and then a prompt like `(none) login`.
-Enter the `root` and the password you set earlier and you're home free.
+Enter `root` and the password you set earlier and you're home free.

 ## references: